reachjainrahul/testrepo/docs/networkpolicy.md

 ## Implementation

-Cloud Controller creates two types of network security groups(NSGs) to enforce network polices on public cloud VMs, which are called as `AddressGroup NSG` and `AppliedTo NSG`.
+The Nephe Controller creates two types of network security groups(NSGs) to enforce network polices on public cloud VMs, which are called as `AddressGroup NSG` and `AppliedTo NSG`.
 An Antrea internal `NetworkPolicy` is realized on the cloud VMs via a combination of `AddressGroup NSG` and `AppliedTo NSG`.
 For better performance/scalability, all cloud calls to manage antrea created NSGs are designed to be asynchronous.

 ### AddressGroup NSG